 1. First, download the Show and Hide Update tool.
 Once downloaded, double-click on the file.
 Being a portable application, you don’t have to install it.

 2. In the main window, click the “Next” button to continue.

 3. Since we want to hide the updates, click on the “Hide Updates” option.

 4. The application will now scan your system and list all the available updates.
 Select the checkbox next to the update you want to hide and click on the “Next” button.

 5. The application will now hide the selected update automatically.
 Once hidden, you will see the “fixed” message on the next screen.
 Click on the “Close” button, and you are done.

 1.1 Unhide Updates Using Show and Hide Updates Tool

 In the future, if you want to unhide the hidden update, follow the below steps.

-1. Open the Show and Hide updates tool, click on the "Next" button and then click on the "Show Hidden Updates" option.
+1. Open the Show and Hide updates tool, click on the “Next” button, and click on the “Show Hidden Updates” option.

-2. The application will scan the system and shows all the hidden Windows updates.
-To unhide an update, select the checkbox next to it and click on the "Next" button.
+2. The application will scan the system and show all the hidden Windows updates.
+Select the checkbox next to it and click on the “Next” button to unhide an update.